Rhode Island mayor proposes $10M reparations spending plan

 “Only by formally acknowledging the generational effects of discriminatory policies, bringing those impacted to the table as decision-makers, and making significant investments in the communities targeted by those policies, can we collectively move forward and each of us become full and equal members of our society,” Elorza said in a statement.

+But he demurred when asked if he thought the spending plan was the best use of the federal money, given the commission’s many recommendations.

+“We feel like $10 million is nice, but it’s definitely not enough for true reparations,” Davis said.
+“We also recognize this is a city effort and true reparations have to be on a larger scale.
+It has to not just be government, but also private enterprise.”

-The Providence Municipal Reparations Commission released a report Monday recommending a formal city apology and other efforts that the mayor has proposed funding as a way for Providence to begin atoning for its extensive ties to the transatlantic slave trade and the centuries of racism and discrimination that followed.
+The reparations commission report released Monday listed a range of programs and efforts Providence could undertake to begin atoning for its extensive ties to the transatlantic slave trade and the centuries of racism and discrimination that followed.

 The mayor’s proposal now goes to the city council.